Lo-Fi vs Hi-Fi: Which is Better?

 When to Utilize Hi-Fi

 When deciding between lo-fi vs hi-fi, there’s a pretty simple rule of thumb: If you want your content to look highly polished or corporate, you’ll want to utilize a hi-fi production.
 While you can sometimes get a professional feel to lo-fi video or photography, you’ll notice the depth of field, framing and composition, lighting, and audio quality all improve exponentially when they have been properly planned and the appropriate equipment is set up with care.
 Sometimes, that means taking half an hour to adjust a lighting scheme when an interviewee unexpectedly walks in wearing glasses (glare can be a big distraction).
-It includes audio tests so appropriate levels are recorded and sometimes incorporates a studio setting with a specific backdrop that will also need to be set up prior to shooting.
+It includes audio tests so appropriate levels are recorded and sometimes incorporates a studio setting with a specific backdrop that will also need to be set up before shooting.

 The above video is an example of a hi-fi video.
 This was storyboarded, scripted, set up with professional sound and lighting and professionally edited.
 (You will also notice the lo-fi b-roll from above is incorporated into this video.)